 If the group is a little larger (say, in the hundreds), then the superpeers could track all the peers in the group.
-In this case, by forwarding a query to a local superpeer, a peer can do a local lookup in O(1) steps (g_1 in Figure 1, right).
+In this case, by forwarding a query to a local superpeer, a peer can do a local lookup in O(1) steps (g_1 in Figure 3).

-Finally, for larger groups, a DHT such as Chord, CAN, Pastry, or Tapestry can be used within the group (g_3 and g_4 in Figure 1, right side).
-A local lookup takes $O(\log M)$ hops, for M peers in the group.
+Finally, if the group is large (say, thousands of peers or more) then a DHT such as Chord, CAN, Pastry, or Tapestry can be used within the group (g_3 and g_4 in Figure 3).
+In this case, the number of steps in the local lookup is $O(\log M)$, where M is the number of peers in the group.